Davin1404/Learning-Materials/IBDP_ComputerScience_HL/P2_revision_note.md

 | Final | Prevents variables from being modified. |
 | Static | Refers to variables that act on the class as a ***whole***. |

+##

->#### Distinguish between a class and an instantiation.
+#### Distinguish between a class and an instantiation.
->
->A class is the blueprint of an object which does not occupy any memory in a program.
+A class is the blueprint of an object which does not occupy any memory in a program.
->
->An instantiation is the creation of an actual object which occupies enough memory to accommodate the object’s data and actions
+An instantiation is the creation of an actual object which occupies enough memory to accommodate the object’s data and actions

+##

+#### Define the relationships between object, objects’ data and objects’ actions.

+An object is thus an abstract entity that describes the data that this entity has (properties or attributes) and the actions that this entity can perform (methods).

+##

 >#### M16 17, (c) discuss how the use of library classes simplifies the construction of the methods in parts(a) and (b) (asking for ArrayList)
 >Can use the ArrayList library class;